 Assess the response: check the list and replace those who have declined with second choice invites.
 Send another batch of invitations and repeat the process until you’re successful.

 Whatever you do, reply to everyone, even those who turned you down.
 Be gracious in your response; you never know when you might have to call on them again.
 Perhaps next time you’ll get lucky with someone who likes your attitude, even if they couldn’t oblige on the first occasion.
+Get started with GEVME and align your free event planning strategy with successful ticketing outcomes.

 This post is written by Chris Bouchard, a regular contributor to the GEVME blog.
 Chris is a consultant for non-profits and social entrepreneurs.
 Find more information on his website www.revgensolutions.com.